 Although these conditions may sometimes require a permanent colostomy, the goal in most cases is to reverse the colostomy and restore bowel function.

-The decision on when, how, and even if a colostomy is reversed will depend on your specific need for the colostomy, and your individual health assessments.
+The decision on when, how, and even if a colostomy is reversed will depend on your specific reason for the colostomy and your individual health.

 Candidates for colostomy reversal are typically younger and healthier.
 If you had a colostomy to treat a traumatic wound or diverticular disease, you may also be a candidate for reversal surgery.